thrillophilia-logo

 • Roads in hilly areas (Ubud, Tegallalang, and Munduk) become slippery after rain.
 If renting a scooter, avoid wet mountain roads at night.
 Road accidents from wet conditions are the most common tourist injury in Bali.

-• West-coast beaches (Kuta, Seminyak, Canggu) experience stronger currents in monsoon months.
+• West Coast beaches (Kuta, Seminyak, and Canggu) experience stronger currents in monsoon months.
 Respect red flag warnings and do not swim when the flag is up.

 • Waterfalls, including Tegenungan and Sekumpul, are at peak flow in the monsoon.
-Strong undertow makes swimming unsafe even when the water looks calm.
+A strong undertow makes swimming unsafe even when the water looks calm.

 • Trekking trails around Mount Batur and Campuhan Ridge become muddy in the wet season.
 Waterproof shoes and trekking poles are recommended.